tylerneylon/math/randnn/randnn.md

 ![A focused look at one particular neural network.
 Read the images from left-to-right, then top-to-bottom.
 The top-left image shows outputs from the first layer alone.
-The bottomr-gith image shows outputs from the final, 18th layer.](images/adding_layers@2x.png){#fig:fig10}
+The bottom-right image shows outputs from the final, 18th layer.](images/adding_layers@2x.png){#fig:fig10}

 Here's a close-up of the above network extended to 27 layers: